api3dao/vitepress-docs/docs/guides/dapis/subscribing-managed-dapis/index.md

 ## Placing an order for a Managed dAPI Service

 Once you have added all the dAPIs, you can proceed to checkout.
 You will be presented with a summary of your order.
-If you have multiple dAPIs in your cart, you'll have to pay for them individually.
+If you have multiple dAPIs on the same chain in your cart, you can pay for all of them in one single order.
+You cannot add multiple dAPIs on different chains in the same order.
 To proceed with the order, select **Proceed to Payment**.

 <img src="../../assets/images/managed_2.png" style="width:60%"/>